C00kie-/squirrel.lu/keeping-notes-for-creativity.md

   After all this, I mean, it's just my experience, but if it can help ^^

-  We often say that good work is done with good tools, or just if you don't want to burn your brain while working on a computer, you might try to implement what works for you.
+  We often say that good work is done with good tools, or just **if you don't want to burn your brain while working on a computer**, you might try to implement what works for you.

   The Graaal here:  [Joplin](https://joplinapp.org/)